cwleonard/game-off-2013/README.md

 ## Author

 This game was created by Casey Leonard.
-You can find out everything you wanted to know about me at http://caseyleonard.com.
+You can find out everything you will ever want to know about me at http://caseyleonard.com.